Fall/Spring 2016-17 Classes

 Student Division Jazz

-Level II-V students may enroll in an optional, additional jazz class for $621.
+Level II-V and Youth Dance students may enroll in an optional, additional jazz class for $636.

 At the Pittsburgh Ballet Theatre School, performance opportunities are part of the school philosophy.
 Student Division students perform in the school’s annual Spring Performance.
 Spring Performance is designed to reflect the student’s journey from Preparatory Ballet to Pre-Professional training.
 Throughout the year, some dancers in the Student Division may have the opportunity to perform in PBT Company repertoire at the Benedum Center.